Letting Go and Letting Be: Psychological and Buddhist Efforts ©

 The Third Noble Truth is that we can be free of anguish, as Robert Aitken said, through a profound realization.
 Through the practice of the Eightfold Path (described below), and specifically through the practice of meditation, Brazier writes, “… we may change the content and form of our response to a given stimulus….
 Buddha calls this response-ability.”
 This does not mean that we always accept whatever is with no action.
 Of course that is not the case, As I described above, there is much that we can do to evaluate a situation and to take action that is helpful and appropriate.
 It is also important to note that “non-attachment” does not mean passivity or being detached.
 Quite the opposite.
 Letting go of our preferences means experiencing what is in a profound way.
 It means being involved, even being passionate, and making every effort when needed, yet experiencing and appreciating life as it is.

-The Fourth Noble Truth is: Right Views, Right Understanding, Right Speech, Right Effort, Right Livelihood, Right Action, Right Mindfulness, Right Meditation.
+The Fourth Noble Truth is the Eightfold Path: Right Views, Right Understanding, Right Speech, Right Effort, Right Livelihood, Right Action, Right Mindfulness, Right Meditation.
 The Fourth Noble Truth lists the efforts and actions that are necessary for realization and for liberation or freedom from anguish and suffering.
 Buddhist literature often describes that the first seven of the Eightfold Path affect the eighth, meditation, and that meditation affects the other seven.
 All of these efforts and actions contribute to our ability to learn how to be able to be free of anguish - to be truly liberated from suffering - not to be free of negative or painful events, but to be able to experience all of life with insight and with acceptance.
 Robert Aitken explains that the eightfold path is a process, not a state.
 He explains in The Original Dwelling Place, “The eightfold path is a rigorous path to liberation….
 The realizations along the way are profound and transformative, but the end is not yet.”
-He is implying that this effort is endless; that it continues throughout our lives.

 When, through our efforts, we cannot change circumstances, then through the practice of meditation we can learn to experience and respond to events and emotions in a different way.
 A very famous quote that is cherished by Zen students was written by Dogen Zenji in the 13th Century.
 He wrote,